Local Government

 The Barbuda Council

-The Council was established in 1976 by the Barbuda Local Government Act, which created a council of 11 members.
-Nine members are elected by the registered voters of Barbuda, with the Parliamentary Representative (MP) currently Trevor Walker and a Senator, who is nominated by the Council, as ex-officio members.
+The Act provided for a local Council of 11 members.
+Nine members are elected by the registered voters of Barbuda, with the Parliamentary Representative (MP) currently Trevor Walker, and a Senator, who is nominated by the Council, as ex-officio members.
 The Councillors serve for four years with elections held every two years in March when four seats and five seats becoming vacant at alternate polls.
-The Barbuda Council administers and regulates agriculture, forestry, public health, public utilities and roads as exclusive powers, and raises and collects revenue to meet expenses incurred in the performance of its functions.

-The following are BPM Councillors:
+The following are BPM Councillors

-Tourism & Culture – Ms Jackie Frank
+Tourism & Culture – Ms Sharima Myers

 Works – Mr Wayde Burton